lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-and-lumen-part-1.md

 ---
-title: API with dingo & lumen: Introduction - PART 1
+title: Building APIs with dingo & lumen\: Introduction - PART 1
 tags: tag1, tag2
 author: Lukas Oppermann
 description: Learn how to build a php API with dingo & lumen: setup and configuration.
 ---
-# API with dingo & lumen: Introduction
+# Building APIs with dingo & lumen: Introduction
 {$meta}
 > In this series we will write a well tested api using [lumen](http://lumen.laravel.com/) and the [dingo/api](https://github.com/dingo/api) package.